 And then… as I was thinking about Sophie….
 That’s exactly what I want from my students.
 I want them to feel safe to take risks.
 I want them to fail, because that’s what will make them stronger.
 I want them to learn from their failures!
 I mean… who can be right ALL THE TIME?
 AND I really want them to HAVE FUN… To love coming to school to learn!

-SO…. now that I got that out of the way… I’m going to share what we’ve been learning about this week..
+SO…. now that I’m done rambling… I’m going to share what we’ve been learning about this week..
 AND it’s been all about sentences and apples.
 But I’m going to save everything apples for another day..ha.

 I started off the week with an anchor chart..
 I’ve been using clipart to save time and it’s been great!
 My students came up with the key and the sentences.
 Of course we had to use red and green because when it’s apple week….
 EVERYTHING is red and green!